Arctic Corsair: Museum ship

 In 1991, a campaign led by Adam Fowler of fishing heritage group STAND secured £45,000 from the DTI Hull Task Force which enabled Hull City Council to purchase the trawler in 1993.
 The vessel immediately reverted to Arctic Corsair, and was berthed between Drypool Bridge and Myton Bridge in the River Hull as a museum ship.

 After being restored by trainees and volunteers from the STAND, the floating museum opened to the public in 1999.
 STAND entered into partnership with the City Council to provide volunteers to maintain and act as tour guides.
 Today, the floating museum is run entirely by volunteers but supported by Hull City Council.
 Arctic Corsair is temporarily closed during restoration work.

-In June 2018 to was announced that she was to move to dry-dock in September 2018 while flood defence work is undertaken on the River Hull.
+In June 2018, it was announced that she was to move to dry-dock in September 2018 while flood defence work is undertaken on the River Hull.
 This was delayed while other flood defence work was undertaken but on 4 August 2019 was she moved to a temporary berth in Alexandra Dock.
 Later she will move to a new permanent berth in the redeveloped North End Shipyard in Dock Office Row as part of the Hull Maritime City project, back in the Museums Quarter; initial groundwork on the shipyard's visitor centre commenced in November 2022.
 On 6 October 2021, she was moved by two tugs to Dunston's shipyard to undergo restoration work.